-The Information Security Department carries out its mission according to the directives established by the Executive Committee in the Information Security Policy and in the 2010 Information Security Objectives.
+The Information Security Department carries out its mission according to the directives established by the Executive Committee in the Information Security Policy.

 Global Sourcing and Supply Chain Department - The Global Sourcing and Supply Chain department oversees the purchasing of all equipment, parts, supplies and services of the Company.
-It manages and develops the Company's relationships with suppliers, optimizes their performance, and optimizes the Company's total cost of ownership while maintaining standards of quality and delivery.
-Global Sourcing and Supply Chain defines the Company's sourcing strategy, carries out the sourcing process with Divisions and Functions, and manages suppliers.
-It oversees key processes including the creation of a new supplier, approved supplier list, sourcing and validation of supplier bids and contracts.
+It oversees quality and delivery of equipment, supplies and services in close cooperation with the Divisions and Functions, it manages and develops the Company's relationships with suppliers to optimize their performance and the Company's total cost of ownership while maintaining standards of quality and delivery.

+Global Sourcing and Supply Chain oversees key processes including the creation of a new supplier, approved supplier list, sourcing and validation of supplier bids and contracts.

 The Global Sourcing and Supply Chain Department carries out its mission under the Purchasing Code of Conduct and the Selling to Sercel directives.
-In 2010, the newly released Purchasing Code of Conduct was sent to the top 100 suppliers for CGGVeritas, representing around 85% of the Company's suppliers.
+The Purchasing Code of Conduct is always included in the CGGVeritas documentation for tender offers.

 Quality Department - The Group's Quality Department focuses on a systematic approach to the management of key processes, thereby identifying and structuring the mitigation of process risk.
-It supports the Group's Divisions on key process risk and helps reduce or eliminate the cost of nonquality related to operational risks, thus playing a critical role in the optimization of resources.
+It supports the Group's Divisions in this respect and helps reducing or eliminating the cost of non-quality, thus playing a critical role in the optimization of resources and operations.

-The Quality Department carries out its mission according to the directives of the Executive Committee in the Quality Policy and in the 2010 Quality Objectives.
+The Quality Department carries out its mission according to the directives of the Executive Committee in the Quality Policy and in the 2011 Quality Objectives.